 - 3/4 cup real maple syrup or if regular sugar is okay, you could also use 1/4 cup maple syrup and 1/2 cup organic cane sugar

 - 1 cup almond flour — this is the brand she used

 - 1/4 teaspoon sea salt

-- 1 1/2 cups chocolate chips — this is the brand she used
+- 3/4 to 1 1/2 cups chocolate chips --amounts depend on how chocolaty you want it, I think about 1 cup is perfect — this is the brand she used

-Heat oven to 350*.
+- Heat oven to 325*.
 Mix butter with almond butter, add syrup, eggs, and vanilla.
 In a separate bowl, mix together almond flour, baking powder, and salt, then add that to the wet mixture and mix well.
 Stir in chocolate chips, and spread into a greased 8×8 glass baking dish.
-Bake 25 – 30 minutes or until it feels set.
-When I made them it took more like 35-40 minutes, I'm guessing the kind of almond butter you use makes a difference, so just keep an eye on them at the end and don't pull them out 'til they feel set.
+Bake 35-45 minutes, but keep an eye on them at the end so they don't get over-done, and don't pull them out 'til they feel set.
 I like them soft and moist, but at first mine were TOO doughy.